I hold AWS Certified SysOps Administrator, AWS Certified Developer, and AWS Certified Solutions Architect certifications.

-Whether you're taking the AWS Certified Solutions Architect - Associate exam SAA-C01 or SAA-C02 (new in 2020), the main thing you want to know is whether or not you're ready to pass.
+When you're preparing to take the AWS Certified Solutions Architect - Associate exam (SAA-C02), the main thing you want to know is whether or not you're ready to pass.
 The exams are expensive at $150, so you absolutely don't want to fail.
 If you do fail, not only are you $150 dollars poorer, but you won't be able to retake the test for two weeks.
 And you'll have to pay another $150 to retake it.
 You absolutely want to go into the test prepared to pass, and practice tests are the best way to get an idea of how well you'll do on the real thing.
 There are quite a few tests available for purchase at the associate level.
-The more you test yourself with high quality tests, the better prepared you will be.
+The more you test yourself with high-quality tests, the better prepared you will be.
 This is especially true if you take notes based on what you got wrong and study them.
 You will want to know what your weaknesses are before you take the test, not while you're taking it.
 These three tests are some of the best.

 - Neal Davis - learn.digitalcloud.training (also available on Udemy, but there are more questions if you purchase directly from the website)